insanetisane/simple-starter/readme.md

 # Simple Starter

-A boilerplate for simple and modern website development.
+A boilerplate for simple, modern website development using Pug, Postcss, and Babel.

 ## Features